Log4Shell Impact & Other High-Severity Vulnerabilities

-Using a tool to quickly locate and patch compromised packages could be the difference between a contained crisis or a complete organizational melt-down.
+Using a tool to quickly locate and patch compromised packages could be the difference between a contained crisis and a complete organizational meltdown.

 It’s important to note, CVE-2021-44228 is one of many vulnerabilities that are in your codebase.
 Introducing regular into your workflow could catch the next high-severity vulnerability early, giving your team time to patch and work around it.